top of page

 Pond Site Planning and Purpose

-• Where does ponds water naturally collect?
+• Where does the pond's water naturally collect?

 • How large should the pond area be based on runoff?